awanmbandi/realworld-microservice-project/README.md

         - Copy the LoadBalancer DNS and Open on a TAB on your choice Browser http://PROD_LOADBALANCER_DNS
         ![TestEnv](https://github.com/awanmbandi/realworld-microservice-project/blob/zdocs/images/test.png)

-    - You can as well get this from the LoadBalancer Service in EC2:
+    - You can as well get this from the LoadBalancer Service in LoadBalancer:
     ![TestEnv](https://github.com/awanmbandi/realworld-microservice-project/blob/zdocs/images/SDSDDS.png)

     - SonarQube Code Inspection Result